666 and the Mark of the Beast

 666 is an adequate number to describe all those who live without Christ, "for all have sinned and fall short of the glory of God" (Romans 3:23, NASB).
 As much as we may try, we will never attain the glory of God (that is, His holiness) by means of our own works of human merit.
 Sin, and separation from God because of sin, is the problem that all men have in common.

 Therefore, 666 does not have anything to do with microchips, nor bar codes, nor Russia, nor China, nor nuclear weapons, nor the International Monetary Fund, nor with the countless absurd interpretations that people come up with.
 It is simply another way of saying that without Jesus Christ we can never be complete.
-For this same reason, Jesus say in John 15:5, "I am the vine, you are the branches; he who abides in Me and I in him, he bears much fruit, for apart from me you can do nothing."
+For this same reason, Jesus said in John 15:5, "I am the vine, you are the branches; he who abides in Me and I in him, he bears much fruit, for apart from me you can do nothing."